theqrl-community/QCcalc/readme.txt

 [par.parameter_uncertainty] - Uncertainty is applied as the standard deviation for each of those variables when simulating their range of possible values (randomly sampled from a Gaussian probability distribution).

-[par.maximum_acceptableRisk] - ECDSA is deemed ìbrokenî when the probability of at least one public key being reversed into its respective private key in a given year exceeds this value (in percent).
+[par.maximum_acceptableRisk] - ECDSA is deemed ‚Äúbroken‚Äù when the probability of at least one public key being reversed into its respective private key in a given year exceeds this value (in percent).

 [par.req_runTime] - The amount of time available to the QC to run in order to crack a given public key.
 The default is set conservatively to one week, although due to the high value of the first couple of addresses to be cracked, this time could arguably be set more accurately to several months.